wix-incubator/wix-style-processor/README.md

 # wix-style-processor
 ##### An alternative Wix Styles TPA processor.
-This package provides a parser / transformer that scans your inlined CSS, and replaces its dynamic style declarations to the values defined by the user's website / template.
+This package provides a parser / transformer that scans your inline CSS, and replaces its dynamic style declarations to the values defined by the user's website / template.

 # Installation